cloudmesh-community/book/chapters/prg/python/python.md

 	>>> print args
 	['/bin/vikings', '-input', 'eggs.txt', '-output', 'spam spam.txt', '-cmd', "echo '$MONEY'"]
 	>>> p = subprocess.Popen(args) ## Success!
-	Note in particular that options (such as -input) and arguments (such as eggs.txt) that are separated by whitespace in the shell go in separate list elements, while arguments that need quoting or backslash escaping when used in the shell (such as filenames containing spaces or the echo command shown above) are single list elements.
+	Note in particular that options (such as -input) and arguments (such as eggs.txt) that are separated by whitespace in the shell go in separate list elements, while arguments that need quoting or backslash escaping when used in the shell (such as filenames containing spaces or the echo command) are single list elements.

 On Windows, if args is a sequence then it will be converted to a string.
 This is because the underlying CreateProcess() operates on strings.
 Parsing the string after conversion uses the following rules: